CHILD PROTECTION POLICY

 At the beginning of each year staff will also be made aware of the Mandatory Reporter Guide on the “Keep them Safe” website http://www.keepthemsafe.nsw.gov.au/resources

 All staff will sign a document stating that they have read and understood the Child Protection Policy and Procedures and their obligations to disclose and to act as a mandatory reporter of “reportable conduct” and “mandatory reporting” under the present legislation.
 They will also sign a document stating they have read and understood the Staff Code of Conduct.
 These documents will be kept on individual staff files in a secure location in Principal’s office.
 A central training register will be maintained to include details of the staff training including dates of training, whether it be face-to-face or online.
 Spread Sheet will be kept by admin staff and checked by Principal after each training session.

 Casual teachers employed by the school may attend the Child Protection training at the commencement of the school year or need to attend the catch up sessions that is done by Principal or Head of Curriculum during the school terms in Maarif School site.
 Casual staff will also sign the Child Protection Policy same like Maarif staff.
 Signed Policy will be kept by admin staff and checked by Principal after each training session.

 Teachers, including Casual Teachers who join the school during the school year will be required to undertake the 4 hour AIS online Child Protection training “Obligations in Identifying and Responding to Children and Young People at Risk”.
 If it is not possible to do this prior to working at the school with children then a briefing session will be conducted with the Principal or Head of Curriculum during which the Child Protection Policies and Procedures are read and signed off as being understood.

-There are three key pieces of child protection legislation in New South Wales:
+There are four key pieces of child protection legislation in New South Wales:

 We deal with each below.